 Covers the safe nursing care of women, newborns, and childbearing families.
-This course is designed to develop the concepts of accountability, advocacy, behaviors, caring, clinical decision making, collaboration, communication, culture, diversity, ethics, evidence-based practice, family, grief and loss, health care systems, health policy, health/ wellness/illness, illness, infection, oxygenation, perfusion, professional behaviors, quality improvement, reproduction, safety, sexuality, spirituality, teaching and learning, therapeutic communication, thermoregulation, time management/organization, and violence as they relate to safe nursing care during the antepartum, intrapartum, and postpartum periods.
+This course is designed to develop the concepts of accountability, advocacy, behaviors, caring, clinical decision making, collaboration, communication, culture, diversity, ethics, evidence-based practice, family, grief and loss, health care systems, health policy, health/wellness/illness, immunity, infection, metabolism, oxygenation, perfusion, professional behaviors, quality improvement, reproduction, safety, sexuality, spirituality, teaching and learning, thermoregulation, time management/organization, and violence as they relate to safe nursing care during the antepartum, intrapartum, and postpartum periods.
 Special consideration is placed on events that are common in the normal life cycle.
 A course fee is required.
 Enrollment is restricted to students in the Nursing AS program.
-Prerequisite: NURS 151; BIOL 221; and PSYC 209 with grades of C or higher.
-Co-requisite: NURS 243 and 244.
+Prerequisite: Students are to follow a cohort and take the courses that follow a sequence defined by the Nursing Program.